wildwinter/dink/README.md

 * Any lines of text in the source Ink file that don't have a unique identifier of the form `#id:xxx` tags will have been added.
 (Resulting in an updated `myproject.ink`.)
 * The Ink file will have been compiled to JSON.
 (Resulting in `myproject.json`.)
 * Any sections of the Ink that follow the **[Dink format](#the-dink-spec)** will have been scanned, and the resulting Dink structures including comments are output to JSON.
 (Resulting in `myproject-dink.json`.)
 * Text strings are exported (after adjusting for Dink) to JSON in a form that can be easily interpreted.
 Includes line text, comments, and if it's a voice line will include the speaker and any performance direction.
 (Resulting in `myproject-strings.json`.)
+They are also exported to an Excel file.
+(Resulting in `myproject-strings.xslx`)
 * Voice lines parsed by Dink are exported to an Excel file containing voice-specific coments and tags.
-(Resulting in `myproject.xslx`.)
+(Resulting in `myproject-voice.xslx`.)

 ## Source Code
 The source can be found on [Github](https://github.com/wildwinter/dink), and is available under the MIT license.